Project: City Tickets

-Created by: Mayo Nissen, with thanks to JD Hollis and Brian Del Vecchio
+Created By: Mayo Nissen, with thanks to JD Hollis and Brian Del Vecchio

-As its designer Mayo Nissen explains, “City Tickets is an exploration into how existing urban infrastructure can be repurposed to better serve all of the citizens of the city in which it is installed.
+As Nissen explains, “City Tickets is an exploration into how existing urban infrastructure can be repurposed to better serve all of the citizens of the city in which it is installed.
 Physical infrastructure is a tremendous resource and asset to the city, but as technology and priorities change, new approaches should be considered to make the best use of the existing ‘physical stock’ of the city.”

 As well as parking receipts, the repurposed meters dispense City Ticket Lists, a list of known issues in the vicinity of the meter that have been reported to the City, and a response from the city as to how each one is being addressed.
 Also available are City Ticket Reports, an opportunity for passersby to submit issues or make suggestions for improving the immediate area around the meter.